How Taiwan is beating COVID-19 without closing schools or workplaces. Can Canada do the same? | CBC News

 Those measures have been in place since February, well before Canadian provinces closed schools.

-Here, kids are home from school across the country.
-Ontario extended its March break by two extra weeks, and the governments in Alberta, Saskatchewan, Newfoundland and British Columbia have cancelled school classes indefinitely.
+In Canada, kids are home from school across the country.
+Ontario extended its March break by two weeks, and the governments in Alberta, Saskatchewan, Newfoundland and British Columbia have cancelled classes indefinitely.

 That means finding a way to keep the children busy.
 For Gleeson, assigning her kids one chore a day has helped.
-She's got them reorganizing kitchen cupboards, washing and vacuuming out the cars, and going through old piles of toys and books, choosing which ones to donate when this is all over.
+She has them reorganizing kitchen cupboards, washing and vacuuming out the cars, and going through old piles of toys and books, choosing which ones to donate when this is all over.

 Once the chores are done, everyone can have some fun.
 "We're staying up far too late watching movies," she said.